dmitr101/german_strings_slide_deck/slides.md

 <br>

-* We need to touch the string when we are creating are view to it
+* We need to touch the string memory when we are creating a view to it

 ---